hemsmalli5/Writing-Sample-findNeedle-/README.md

 ```
 ## Limitations

- •	This method can only accept five or less search arguments (words).
-If else, an error message will be logged in the console
+* This method can only accept five or less search arguments (words).
+If else, an error message will be logged in the console.
-    &nbsp;&nbsp;&nbsp;o	Too many words!
-  •	Input arguments with punctuation are recognized as different words.
+* Input arguments with punctuation are recognized as different words.
 Example, “Hello” and “Hello!” considered as two different words.
-  •	Input arguments are case sensitive.
+* Input arguments are case sensitive.
 Example, “There” and “there” considered as two different words.

 ## Test Cases